Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States

 Credentials/Documentation

 For the Direct Component Grant Program, the eligible entity must first have a multiyear implementation plan accepted by the U.S. Department of Treasury.
 Following acceptance of the plan, the eligible entity may submit a grant application for projects identified in the plan.
-A multiyear implementation plan is not required for the Centers of Excellence Research Grant Program.
-The required documentation for both Direct Component funds and Centers of Excellence Research Grant Program funds is set forth in their respective Funding Opportunity Announcements.
+A multiyear implementation plan is not required from eligible entities under the Centers of Excellence Research Grants Program.
+The required documentation for both Direct Component funds and Centers of Excellence Research Grants Program funds is set forth in their respective Funding Opportunity Announcements.
+2 CFR Part 200, Subpart E - Cost Principles applies to these programs.

 What is the process for applying and being award this assistance?